Be a leader who inspires

 True Commitment

-There’s nothing more motivating for people than seeing their leader put in as much work into the common goals as they do.
-Be ready to support and encourage employees by providing whatever is needed so they can do their jobs at their best.
-You can’t expect from people to be committed and excited unless you demonstrate the same in your own work.
+There’s nothing more motivating for people than seeing their leader put as much work into the common goals as they do.
+Support and encourage employees by providing whatever they need so they can do their jobs at their best.
+You can’t expect people to be committed and excited unless you demonstrate the same in your work.

 Right Attitude